 Instructions

-- Heat the stock until it comes to boil.
+- Heat the stock until it comes to a boil.

-- Meanwhile in a pan heat olive oil.
+- Meanwhile in another pan heat olive oil.

-- Once stock begins to boil, remove from heat and pour it carefully over rice and vermicelli mix.
+- Once the stock begins to boil, remove from the heat and pour it carefully over the rice and vermicelli mix.

 - Stir well.

-- Cover the pan with lid and let it cook on medium low heat for about 15 minutes.
+- Cover the pan with a lid and let it cook on medium-low heat for about 15 minutes.

-- Once rice is cooked and all liquids are evaporated, turn off heat.
+- Once the rice is cooked and all liquids are evaporated, turn off the heat.
 Rest rice undisturbed for 5 minutes covered.
-Resting rice is crucial step, this is when rice will finish it’s cooking.
+Resting rice is a crucial step, this is when rice will finish its cooking.

-- Open lid, gently fluff rice using silicone spatula or fork.
+- Open the lid, and gently fluff the rice using a silicone spatula or fork.

 - Garnish with parsley and serve.